johnayokanmi423/OIBSIP/README.md

-The statistical Anslysis usning .describe() study of time trends using time series graph and charts using pandas
+The statistical Anslysis using .describe() study of time trends using time series graph and charts using pandas
+Conclusion and recommendation